-RESOLUTION OF THE (APPLICANT'S Governing Body) APPROVING THE APPLICATION FOR LAND AND WATER CONSERVATION FUND (PROJECT Name) PROJECT VHEREAS, the Congress under Public Law 88-578 has authorized the establishment of a ederal Land and Water Conservation Fund Grant-In-Aid program, providing matching funds to ne State of California and its political subdivisions for acquiring lands and developing Facilities or public outdoor recreation purposes; and VHEREAS, the California Department of Parks and Recreation is responsible for deministration of the program in the State, setting up necessary rules and procedures overning APPLICATIONS by local agencies under the program; and VHEREAS, the APPLICANT certifies by resolution the approval of the APPLICATION and the validability of eligible MATCHING funds prior to submission of the APPLICATION to the State; and Approves the filing of an APPLICATION for Land and Water Conservation Fund assistance for the proposed; (PROJECT Name) Certifies that the APPLICANT has reviewed, understands, and agrees to the General Provisions contained in the CONTRACT shown in the Grant Administration Guide; and Agrees to abide by 54 U.S.C. §200305(f)(3) which requires, "No property acquired or developed with assistance under this section shall, without the approval of the National Secretary of the Interior, be converted to other than public outdoor recreation uses.
-The Secretary shall approve such conversion only if he finds it to be in accord with the then existing comprehensive statewide outdoor recreation plan and only upon such conditions as he deems necessary to assure the substitution of other recreation properties of at least equal fair market value and of reasonably equivalent usefulness and location."
-Certifies that said agency has MATCHING funds from eligible source(s) and can finance 100 percent of the PROJECT, which up to half may be reimbursed; and Agrees to comply with all applicable federal, state and local laws, ordinances, rules, regulations and guidelines.
-Appoints the (AUTHORIZED REPRESENTATIVE Designated Position Title) as agent of the APPLICANT to conduct all negotiations and execute and submit all documents, including, but not limited to, APPLICATIONS, CONTRACTS, amendments, payment requests, and compliance with all applicable current state and federal laws which may be necessary for the completion of the aforementioned PROJECT. approved and Adopted on theday of, 20 the undersigned, hereby certify that the foregoing Resolution was duly adopted by following a roll call vote: APPLICANT'S Governing Body) Ayes Noes Absent (Clerk)
+- 1. Approves the filing of an APPLICATION for Land and Water Conservation Fund assistance for the proposed; (PROJECT Name) - 2.
+Certifies that the APPLICANT has reviewed, understands, and agrees to the General Provisions contained in the CONTRACT shown in the Grant Administration Guide; and - 3.
+Agrees to abide by 54 U.S.C. §200305(f)(3) which requires, "No property acquired or developed with assistance under this section shall, without the approval of the National Secretary of the Interior, be converted to other than public outdoor recreation uses.
+The Secretary shall approve such conversion only if the Secretary finds it to be in accord with the then existing comprehensive statewide outdoor recreation plan and only upon such conditions as the Secretary deems necessary to assure the substitution of other recreation properties of at least equal fair market value and of reasonably equivalent usefulness and location." - 4.
+Certifies that said agency has MATCHING funds from eligible source(s) and can finance 100 percent of the PROJECT, which up to half may be reimbursed; and - 5.
+Agrees to comply with all applicable federal, state and local laws, ordinances, rules, regulations and guidelines. - 6.
+Appoints the (AUTHORIZED REPRESENTATIVE Designated Position Title) as agent of the APPLICANT to conduct all negotiations and execute and submit all documents, including, but not limited to, APPLICATIONS, CONTRACTS, amendments, payment requests, and compliance with all applicable current state and federal laws which may be necessary for the completion of the aforementioned PROJECT.